 There are multiple layers of security:

 The codes displayed on the SwipedOn iPad home screen are generated dynamically and updated frequently.
 These codes are only valid for a short period of time.
-Visitor that sign-in with these codes can include host selection, but this option can also be disabled by a company administrator.
+Visitors that sign in with these codes can include host selection, but this option can also be disabled by a company administrator.

 *Our support team is available 24x5 via the live chat bubble or firstname.lastname@example.org for any questions or support you may require.